Nigel6144/-Automated-Toll-Gate-Security-System-using-OpenCV-and-ESP8266/README.md

 - The Python script sends the plate to the ESP32/ESP8266.

 - An SMS alert is recieved on the owners/control room's mobile number.
+## Contact / Acknowledgements

+If you found this helpful or want to collaborate, open an issue or PR — or contact the repository owner.